Latest revision - January 23, 2024

 I remember saying this same rhyme as a child while jumping rope the same way that was described by this contributor. (in Atlantic City, New Jersey in the 1950s).

-TEN LITTLE ANGELS
+TEN LITTLE ANGELSTen little angels

 dressed in white